WAPA-TV: History

 On January 23, 2013, InterMedia Partners announced that it would merge WAPA-TV and WAPA America, along with its stake in Cinelatino, with the shell corporation Azteca Acquisition Corporation (which is not associated with the Mexican-based Azteca group or the Azteca América network) to form Hemisphere Media Group.
 73% of the new company is owned by InterMedia.

 On December 1, 2017, WAPA-TV named Javier Maynulet Montilla as president and general manager, succeeding Ramos, who spent 20 years at the station until his retirement on April 27, 2018.

-On November 9, 2020, WAPA-TV named Jorge Hidalgo as president and general manager of the station effective January 1, 2021, after Javier Maynulet leaves the station after 2 years.
-Hidalgo currently serves as a Senior Vicepresident of Operations for Hemisphere Media Group.
-He has more than 40 years of broadcast experience in Hispanic television.
+On November 9, 2020, WAPA-TV named Jorge Hidalgo as president and general manager of the station effective January 1, 2021, after Javier Maynulet left the station after two years.
+Hidalgo currently serves as a Senior Vice President of Operations for Hemisphere Media Group.

 Outages

 On December 3, 2015, WAPA-TV along with WIPR-TV went off-air, due to a transmitter outage at Cerro La Santa in Cayey.
 The station was still watchable on Liberty, Dish Network, DirecTV and Claro TV.
 The transmitter was repaired and placed back on air on December 10, 2015.
-Repairs were made by WAPA's Engineering Department.
+Repairs were made by WAPA's engineering department.

 On September 20, 2017, the main transmission tower of WAPA-TV was destroyed during Hurricane Maria.
 This caused the station to be off-air for two days until they began transmitting through Univision-owned stations WSTE-DT (until October 30) and WLII-DT (until November 17; which was owned by Univision at the time) from their transmitter in Aguas Buenas.
-Since November 18, the station then began transmitting its main programming (virtual channel 4.1) through Telemundo-owned station WKAQ-TV and WAPA Deportes (4.2) through Government-owned WIPR-TV.
+Since November 18, the station then began transmitting its main programming (virtual channel 4.1) through station WKAQ-TV and WAPA Deportes (4.2) through WIPR-TV.

 On October 28, 2018, one year after going dark, WAPA-TV returned to the air from its new transmitter installed at the WKAQ-TV tower location, broadcasting with High Quality Doble Data HD.
 Repairs caused by the old transmitter equipment were made by the engineering department.